sgb-io/orders-app-exercise/README.md

 ## Feedback

-For any clarifications or feedback on this exersize, please contact Sam (sam@sgb.io)
+For any clarifications or feedback on this exercise, please contact Sam (sam@sgb.io)